 “The AI is there.
 You’re just not seeing it in the ways you would have expected.” - Jason Harrison, CEO of North America for WPP’s Essence

 As we rapidly shift towards a world characterized by digitalization, the power of AI expands and stretches till not even the media industry has been able to escape its clutches.
-The industry has also been undergoing a high degree of transformation with the digital media paving its way towards becoming the main focus of interest across all its sub-sectors that include TV, Print and Radio.
+The industry has also been undergoing a high degree of transformation with digital media paving its way towards becoming the main focus of interest across all its sub-sectors that include TV, Print, and Radio.

 Below are a few central areas, residing under the umbrella of Media, that AI has impacted and transformed, for the better or worse.

 Defeating the rising bias is one excruciating stigma which the media has been facing in today’s modern world.
 The information being catered to the audience may often be layered with degrees of bias leading to misleading content instead of factual, balanced news.

 While Artificial Intelligence certainly holds the threat of being an apprentice in the indulgence of these very biased tastes at the same time it could also be a part of its resolution.
 In various cases, AI assists in reducing the subjective interpretation of the data of the human as its machine learning algorithms are trained to only consider the variables which improve their predictive accuracy, based on the data used for training.
 AI decisions unlike decisions made by humans can be explored, overseen, and interrogated.

 As quoted by Andrew McAfee of MIT, “If you want the bias out, get the algorithms in.”

 Let’s take the example of Knowhere, a startup news company that is widely known for its impartiality.
 The company uses a combination of machine learning technologies as well as human journalists for creating its news stories.